TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-21-how-we-migrated-from-nette-to-symfony-in-3-weeks-part-1.md

     <br>
     Yet, you'd laugh if you knew what took us the most time.

-tweet: "New Post on #php 🐘 blog: How we Migrated from #nettefw to #symfony in 3 Weeks - Part 1"
-tweet_image: "/assets/images/posts/2019/nette-to-symfony/nette-to-symfony.png"
 ---

 And when I write we and 3 weeks, I mean myself and [Jan Mikeš](https://janmikes.cz) and **3 weeks of occasional codding**, not full-time.
 In total, we **spent around 30-40 hours** each on this migration.